UltiPro/FenXs/README.md

 # FenXs
 FenXs created by Patryk 'UltiPro' Wójtowicz using ASP.NET Core Razor Pages.

-FenXs is a website for managing data on a server that was originally intended to host Minecraft servers and FenXs Game.
+The website for managing data on a server that was originally intended to host Minecraft servers and FenXs Game.
+The main idea was to be able to remotely start the server and then control its Minecraft servers via a website.
 Originally, the project was supposed to be a replacement for the "Nerdownia" project written in PHP, but due to studies and lack of time, the project was abandoned.

 Warning: